World of Final Fantasy: World of Final Fantasy Maxima

-World of Final Fantasy Maxima is an expanded version of the original game, released worldwide on November 6, 2018 for Nintendo Switch, Xbox One, PS4 and Windows.
+World of Final Fantasy Maxima is an expanded version of the original game, released worldwide on November 6, 2018, for Nintendo Switch, Xbox One, PS4 and Windows.
 Maxima was made available as paid DLC for the PS4 and Windows version.
 Maxima includes new narrative elements, gameplay additions, new boss fights, search options for treasure chests and other elements, adjustments to capturing mirages, short narratives featuring new characters, a new ending, and most of the original DLC.
 In addition to these characters, the Champion Mirajewels included Firion (Final Fantasy II), and Y'shtola (Final Fantasy XIV).
 Final Fantasy XV protagonist Noctis Lucis Caelum appears as part of a fishing minigame and as a Champion Mirajewel.
 The opening movie of Meli-Melo was also included in the game's theater mode.

 Tose returned to develop Maxima along with Square Enix's Business Division 3, and the game used the latest version of the Orochi engine.
 Due to the original's success, Chiba wanted to port the game to new systems, and decided to add new content as an incentive.
 The "Maxima" subtitle was suggested by Nomura in reference to it being the greatest version of the game.
 The new features were decided upon based on feedback from the player base.
 A Switch port was planned for the original, but internal and technological issues prevented it.
 The Xbox One version was insisted on by Chiba to reach a wider audience overseas, and used the Windows version as its base.
-The upgrade was so large that the Vita version received no version due to its size limitations.
+The upgrade was so large that it was not released for the Vita due to its size limitations.
 Maxima was produced in a fairly limited budget, which presented issues both with the content possible and recording voices for the new character scenarios.

 The Champion Mirajewels were the result of fan demands to play as Final Fantasy characters.
 Noctis's inclusion and minigame was due to Chiba, who got assets from Final Fantasy XV for Noctis's fishing rods.
-Chiba considered creating a dedicated scenario, but decided upon a fishing minigame following the release of the spin-off title Monster of the Deep: Final Fantasy XV.
+Chiba considered creating a dedicated scenario, but decided upon a fishing minigame following the release of the spin-off title Monster of the Deep.
 New Mirages were both created for the port, and added in from Meli-Melo.
 Zack and Serah were chosen due to their close respective relationships with Cloud and Snow.
 Characters wanted by Chiba but ultimately dropped include the character Hilderbrand from Final Fantasy XIV, and supporting character Aranea Highwind from Final Fantasy XV.
 Other dropped concepts were reworking Lann's dialogue to remove puns, and having commentary from the central cast.
 The latter was dropped as it made the narrative too metafictional.
 The secret ending was included to tease a possible sequel; Chiba already had the scenario for a sequel written out, ready to produce it if there was enough demand.